ronnieholm/Playground/AsyncTlsSocketEchoServerClient/README.md

 ## Generating and installing certificates

-Make sure Powershell is running as administrator and change directory to the root folder of this project.
+Make sure PowerShell is running as administrator and change directory to the root folder of this project.

 The script below generates a root certificate as well as self-signed server and client certificates, provided in the certificates folder.
 Only Bugfree.rootCA.crt will need to be installed into "Local computer -> Trusted Root Certification Authorities" for the client and server to run (see Import-Certificate cmdlet below):